oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide400DataLoadingIntoATP_own.md

 ## Part 2: Data Loading into ATP
 #### **Introduction**

-In this lab, you will be creating a few tables and inserting data into the ATP database using the CI/CD features of Developer Cloud.
-We'll use the Build engine of DevCS to set up a flow that will create the necessary objects in the database, and insert data into the tables.
+In this lab, you will be creating a few tables and inserting data into the ATP database using the CI/CD features of Visual Builder Studio.
+We'll use the Build engine of Visual Builder Studio to set up a flow that will create the necessary objects in the database, and insert data into the tables.
 In case these elements are changed in the repository, the script will trigger again and re-create the database elements.

 In real life, you would want to set up a more sophisticated logic to manage your database objects, see [these blogs on the topic by Shay Schmeltzer](https://blogs.oracle.com/shay/devcs).